raspberrypilearning/Year8-RelevanceTraining-Part3-GBICi4/en/step_2.md

 --- task ---

-Now practise modifying and developing your program in App Lab using sessions 7 to 11 as a reference.
-This exploration will take time.
-Leave yourself plenty of development time to realise your app ideas into a working app.
+Now practise modifying and developing your program in App Lab using [sessions 7 to 11](https://ncce.io/GLAm98) as a reference.
+Leave yourself plenty of exploration and development time to realise your app ideas into a working app.

 --- /task ---